biodiversity-specimen-data/specimen-data-use-case/README.md

 ### Document technical solutions for a use case

 We welcome technical solutions for any use cases described in this repository.
-You are welcome to provide solutions within this repository (pull request or ask for permissions), or if you prefer to maintain work in your own repository you can link your repo to the appropriate use case markdown in the [use-case](_use-case) directory.
+You are welcome to provide solutions within this repository (pull request or ask for permissions), or if you prefer to maintain work in your own repository you can link your repo to the appropriate markdown in the [use-case](_use-case) directory.
 Please follow these guidelines for documenting technical solutions:
 - All solutions should be **based on a use case** as documented in the [use-case](_use-case) directory.
 If you have code for a solution that does not yet have a use case written, please write up the use case or see below for an option to share other code examples.
 - If at all possible, please provide a rendered **HTML version** of your solution for accessibility and easy viewing via our GitHub Pages website.
 Note that you should keep the HTML file current with the code file, i.e. re-render if you make changes.
-- **Naming convention** for files in the [solution](_solution) directory is _[short name for use case] underscore [primary package/library]_, e.g. "download-media-from-specimens_ridigbio.Rmd" and "download-media-from-specimens_ridigbio.html".
+- **Naming convention** for files in the [solution](_solution) directory is _[shortname for use case] underscore [primary package/library]_, e.g. "download-media-from-specimens_ridigbio.Rmd" and "download-media-from-specimens_ridigbio.html".
+The shortname for the solution and the use case files must match exactly.
 Use lowercase, and hyphens as space separators.
 If you are adding a solution that would duplicate an existing filename, suffix it with a numeral, e.g. "download-media-from-specimens_ridigbio-2.Rmd."
 If you do not name your file as described here, it will not automatically be linked to the use case page in our [prettified GitHub Pages website](https://biodiversity-specimen-data.github.io/specimen-data-use-case/).

 ### Share other code